 Why Do It?

-Granger spent most of his childhood vacations at his parents’ lake home near Roaring River State Park in Missouri and grew up hiking its various trails with family and friends.
-In his adult life he would go on the occasional hike, but it wasn’t a focus for him until he did some hiking during summer vacations in the cool and beautiful Pacific Northwest.
+I spent most of my childhood vacations at my parents’ lake home near Roaring River State Park in Missouri and grew up hiking its various trails with family and friends.
+In my adult life I would go on the occasional hike, but it wasn’t a focus until I did some hiking during summer vacations in the cool and beautiful Pacific Northwest.

-When Granger returned to Oregon in 2009 for his fifth summer vacation in the Pacific Northwest, he made hiking trails the focus and posted daily blogs and photo uploads, enhanced by his iPhone’s GPS tracking.
-The feedback from the posts and enjoyment of the experience led him to continually seek out new trails in the region around his home.
+When I returned to Oregon in 2009 for my fifth summer vacation in the Pacific Northwest, I made hiking trails the focus and posted daily blogs and photo uploads, enhanced by my iPhone’s GPS tracking.
+The feedback from the posts and enjoyment of the experience led me to continually seek out new trails in the region around home.

-Long drives to reach distant trailheads are less appealing for us as a married couple, but thankfully there are several decent trails at the nearby Osage Hills State Park and there is Bartlesville’s Pathfinder Parkway to get in some long walks with minimal driving.
-And we still include a bit of hiking in our vacation plans.
+Long drives to reach distant trailheads are less appealing for us as a married couple, but thankfully there are several decent trails at the nearby Osage Hills State Park, some beautiful and rugged trails at Elk City Lake in Kansas an hour’s drive north, and Bartlesville’s Pathfinder Parkway allows long walks with minimal driving.
+We still include a bit of hiking in some of our vacation plans, and I expect my dayhikes to rebound somewhat after my retirement.